SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/config_service_orchestration/Service_Orch_configuring_resource_and_pools.md

 In the [Resources](xref:The_Resources_module) module, you can define resources and group them into resource pools.

 Typically, virtual function resources are generated based on a *functions.xml* file.
-However, for very specific use cases, the SRM Framework also supports the use of resources that are added manually and not based on a *functions.xml* file.
+However, for very specific use cases, the SRM framework also supports the use of resources that are added manually and not based on a *functions.xml* file.

 Resources can be extended with metadata: